vfx-rs/openexr-bind/openexr-rs/src/doc/technical_introduction.md

 scan-line based and flat; the interface automatically converts tiles to scan lines and flattens deep pixels.

-The C++ and C interfaces are implemented in the open-source IlmImf library.

--   Fast multi-threaded file reading and writing
+## Fast multi-threaded file reading and writing

-The IlmImf library supports multi-threaded reading or writing of an OpenEXR image file: while one thread performs low-level file input or output, multiple other threads simultaneously encode or decode individual pieces of the file.
+The openexr crate supports multi-threaded reading or writing of an OpenEXR image file: while one thread performs low-level file input or output, multiple other threads simultaneously encode or decode individual pieces of the file.

--   Portability
+## Portability

 The OpenEXR file format is hardware and operating system independent.
-While implementing the C and C++ programming interfaces, an effort was made to use only language features and library functions that comply with the C and C++ ISO standards.

 # Definitions and Terminology